70 Easy Thai Recipes for Beginners

 It’s the perfect last-minute dinner with rice.

-Khua kling on a banana leaf in a clay dish, there's also a portion of white rice behind it.
+Khua kling (Thai dry mince curry) on top of a banana leaf in a clay dish.

 27. Crying tiger steak